Hendrix-CS/csci285/labs/gismashup.md

 This assignment is due at 6:00 pm on Thursday, September 8th in Moodle.
 This is to give me time to assemble your documents for easy presentation in class on Friday, and to allow you to practice your presentation.

+* 20 points for drawing a map based on a geospatial dataset using GeoPandas with appropriate projection
 * 10 points for well-written explanation of data provenance, discussion of each graph, and summary.
 * 5 points for class presentation of analysis.
 * 5 points for something more.